Solstice Serenades with The Musical Mountaineers & Friends

 The Musical Mountaineers & Friends Bios:

-The Musical Mountaineers, Anastasia and Rose, met in 2017 through a series of serendipitous events.
-The intrepid duo has performed sunrise serenades at over 50 locations from the jagged peaks of the North Cascades to the rugged shores of the Lost Coast.
-They have been featured on King 5 Evening Magazine, KOMO TV's Eric's Heroes, The Everett Herald, Backpacker Magazine, She Explores Podcast, Sierra Club, and the National Parks Conservation Association.
-They have performed 5 concerts at Benaroya Hall in Seattle to benefit Washington's National Park Fund and Washington Trails Association.
-In 2024, Anastasia and Rose partnered with the Adopt A Stream Foundation to perform concerts at the Northwest Stream Center's environmental learning facility to benefit their Sustainable Infrastructure Campaign and offer an opportunity for the community to hear the magic of the Musical Mountaineers live.
+Anastasia Allison, violin, and Rose Freeman, piano, met on the summer solstice in 2017 through a series of serendipitous series of events.
+The intrepid duo has performed sunrise serenades at over 50 locations from the jagged peaks of the North Cascades in Washington to the rugged shores of the Lost Coast in California.
+They have been featured on King 5 Evening Magazine, KOMO TV's Eric's Heroes, The Everett Herald, Backpacker Magazine, Mountaineer Magazine, She Explores Podcast, Sierra Club, and the National Parks Conservation Association.
+Anastasia and Rose have partnered with the Adopt A Stream Foundation to perform concerts at the Northwest Stream Center's environmental learning facility to benefit their Sustainable Infrastructure Campaign and offer an opportunity for the community to hear the magic of the Musical Mountaineers live.
+You can find them on online @themusicalmountaineers and on YouTube.

 The pair does not announce their backcountry concerts, choosing to respect Leave No Trace principals and to maintain the purity of the experience.
 Together their mission is to use the powerful combination of music and the wilderness to bring more love into the world.